What Crimes Are Juveniles Most Often Arrested For?

 2. Underage Drinking

-While not technically a crime, underage drinking is often the reason behind juvenile arrests.
+While not technically a crime, underage drinking is often the reason behind juveniles arrest.
 In most jurisdictions, it is illegal for minors to purchase, possess, or consume alcohol.

 If your child is caught with alcohol, they will likely be fined and/or made to perform community service.
 If they are caught driving under the influence, they may have their driver’s license suspended.